Nxtra/blogs-david-en-nick/skeleton.md

 - Can convert record format before landing them in the datastore.

-Since the current use case is to ingest the data, then convert it to the "parquet" format and finally land it on an S3 bucket for further batch processing, Kinesis Firehose is the service whose properties are best suited.
+Since the current use case is to ingest the data, then convert it to the "parquet" format and finally to land it on an S3 bucket for further batch processing, Kinesis Firehose is the service whose properties are best suited.
 <!---> Data Firehose is completely serverless and can be used for near realtime application.

 <!---In our case we want to ingest the data, convert it to the `parquet` format and land the data on S3 in order to do further batch processing.